 It might be worthwhile explaining muster drills too - these are important cruise liner procedures that can save lives in the event of an emergency.
 You should make sure you are familiar where the lifejackets are for all members of the family too.

 However, family road trips needn't drive you round the bend.
-Combating any unneccessary car stress can start with good preparation.
-Fill up on petrol, check tyre pressures, fluid levels, and double check your lights and windscreen wipers.
+Combating any unnecessary car stress can start with good preparation.
+Fill up on petrol, check tyre pressures, fluid levels, and double-check your lights and windscreen wipers.
 Program your sat nav with a few route options so you're not stuck in the event of traffic problems and road closures.
 If you make your chosen route a longer, scenic journey, include suitable stopping places along the way for bathroom and food breaks.
-Throw in a few games of 'I spy', an audio book or a sing-along album, and you'll find that time will fly!
+Throw in a few games of 'I spy', an audiobook or a sing-along album, and you'll find that time will fly!

 Seatbelts: If you’re travelling by car in Europe, you should be aware there is a legal requirement for children under three years old, or under 135cm tall, to wear appropriate child restraints when travelling.

-Pack road safety supplies: Avoid any nasty side-of-the-road fines by making sure you’ve packed the neccessary driving supplies. warning triangle.
+Pack road safety supplies: Avoid any nasty side-of-the-road fines by making sure you’ve packed the necessary driving supplies. warning triangle.
 For instance, when driving in Europe you will require a high visibility vest, a magnetic GB sticker (or equivalent 'Country of Origin' identity plate), headlamp beam converters and an approved breathalyser kit.
-Every destination will differ in driving requirements so check what's neccessary before zooming off!
+Every destination will differ in driving requirements so check what's necessary before zooming off!

 No-one wants to start their holidays suffering from travel sickness, so it's a good idea to be prepared and pack all of the remedies you may require.
 Follow our tips to keep travel sickness at bay...

 Depending on your child's age anti-nausea tablets may be your new best friend.
-Alternatively you could try accupressure wrist bands or natural remedies such as ginger which can be taken in tablets, tea, or biscuit form.
+Alternatively, you could try acupressure wrist bands or natural remedies such as ginger which can be taken in tablets, tea, or biscuit form.
 Nom nom!

 Although telling your kids to avoid books, comics and video games will not make you the most popular of parents, looking ahead (not down) can help to ward off travel sickness!